RafaelOfEldor/ecommerce-app/README.md

 })();
 ```

-then go into a docker enabled terminal and enter "
+then go into a docker enabled terminal and enter:
 ```bash
 docker-compose up -d
 ```